abouchard-ds/QA.d/README.md

 ## Dataset

-As a data scientist, enthusiast or student having full knowledge of your dataset is important.
+As a data scientist, trader, enthusiast or student having full knowledge of your dataset is important.
 The dataset created by QA.d could be described as:

 - Data source : Yahoo!
-Finance Canada;
+Finance Canada (Toronto Stock Exchange available);

 - Prices are described at the 6th decimal point;
 - Prices currency is CAD$;